Recipe: Cybele Pascal’s Taco, Allergen-Free

 Heat the oil in a heavy bottomed large pan over medium high heat.
 Add the onion, garlic, bell pepper and ground meat, stirring to break up the meat, about two minutes.
 Add the chili powder, paprika, cumin, oregano, salt and pepper and cook for three minutes more, until the meat is no longer pink.

-Add the red wine vinegar and stir.
-Add the tomato paste, water and maple syrup.
-Brong to a simmer and then cook over low heat, partially covered for 20 minutes.
+Add the red wine vinegar and stir until incorporated.
+Add the tomato paste, water and maple syrup and stir.
+Bring to a simmer and then cook over low heat, partially covered for 20 minutes.
 Stir occasionally.

 Taste at 20 minutes for salt and adjust if more is needed.

-Serve with taco fixin's, serve over rice, serve in a warmed bun, serve in lettuce cups.
+Serve with taco fixing (sliced avocados, chopped red onion, pickled red onion, chopped tomatoes, fresh salsa, jarred salsa, fresh cilantro, pickled jalpenos, corn chips, etc.); serve over rice; serve in a warmed buttered potato bun; serve in lettuce cups.
 Just serve it and enjoy!

 |Corn tortillas, melted Jack cheese, tacos meat, health salad pickle and pickled peppers.|